Travel guide

 4. Activate eSIM data usage when you land at your first destination.

-Mistakes that cost dearly in North America
+Expensive mistakes in North America

-North America is expensive for traditional roaming, so a few oversights can inflate your bill or leave you without internet at the worst possible moment.
+North America is expensive for traditional roaming, so a few oversights can inflate your bill or leave you without internet at the worst moment.
 These are the most common pitfalls and how to avoid them.

 • Waiting to activate the eSIM at the airport without Wi-Fi: install it at home beforehand.